21500 Northwestern Highway

 Southfield, MI 48075

 One of the first modern shopping malls in America; the first of four outlying shopping centers developed by Detroit’s J.L.
 Hudson department store, and designed by Victor Gruen.
-Enclosed and expanded in 1974, 1985, 1991 and 1996; Northland’s fortunes began to fall at the turn of the millennium once the Detroit area became oversaturated with malls and retail developments, shutting down its last stores in 2015.
-The site will be redeveloped for mixed-use, potentially retaining the massive Hudson’s building.
+Enclosed and expanded in 1974, 1985, 1991 and 1996; Northland’s fortunes declined during the 90s into the new millennium, when the Detroit suburbs became oversaturated with retail developments.
+Crime spilling out from the city proper didn’t help.
+The mall ceased operations in 2015 following the departure of its last anchor, Macy’s, and the site will be redeveloped for mixed-use.
+The colossal Hudson’s (Macy’s) building and labyrinth of underground service tunnels may be spared.

 Status: Abandoned, partially-demolished.
-Security detail on-site.
+Security and police presence.
 Don’t bother.

 Stories: Coming Soon!